Ypertex/blog/content/articles/ypertex-blog-launching-today/index.md

 ## No More Excuses, Here I Go

-Now that I have all the ingredients to finally start blogging—content, form *and* tool—, I am really happy to do so.
+Now that I have all the ingredients to finally start blogging—content, form *and* tool—I am really happy to do so.
 With this very article.

 When are *you* going to start?